forta-network/docs/docs/best-practices.md

 ## Write unit tests

 You should write and maintain unit tests for your agent.
-This will ensure a high quality bar and also allow you to test all edge-cases in your agent.
+This will ensure a high quality bar and also allow you to test all edge cases in your agent.
 When writing tests that involve log events, you can mock out the `filterLog` function instead of having to fiddle around with topics and signatures.

+## Conduct code reviews

+It is strongly recommended to conduct code reviews within your team.
+This will help ensure that any bugs are identified and all edge cases are covered by your agent.

 ## Use the initialize handler